AWS D1.1:2025 · Table 5.11 · Category A

 What is the minimum preheat for A106 Gr.B with SMAW at 1-1/2" to 2-1/2"?

-For A106 Gr.B welded with SMAW (non-low-hydrogen) at 1-1/2" to 2-1/2" thickness, the minimum preheat temperature is 225°F (110°C) per AWS D1.1:2025 Table 5.11, Category A. This is also the minimum interpass temperature — the joint must not cool below 225°F between passes.
+When welding A106 Gr.B at 1-1/2" to 2-1/2" using SMAW, the minimum preheat temperature is 225°F (110°C) per AWS D1.1:2025 Table 5.11, Category A. SMAW places this combination in Category A. This is also the minimum interpass temperature — the joint must not cool below 225°F between passes.

 What Table 5.11 category applies to A106 Gr.B with SMAW?

-A106 Gr.B welded with SMAW (non-low-hydrogen) falls under Category A in AWS D1.1:2025 Table 5.11.
+When using SMAW on A106 Gr.B, the combination falls under Category A in AWS D1.1:2025 Table 5.11.
 Non-low-hydrogen SMAW process.
-At 1-1/2" to 2-1/2" thickness, this category requires a minimum preheat of 225°F (110°C).
+At 1-1/2" to 2-1/2" thickness, Category A with SMAW requires a minimum preheat of 225°F (110°C).

 Why is preheat 225°F for A106 Gr.B at 1-1/2" to 2-1/2"?